Valerian officinalis is a herb widely used for medicinal purposes. It is said to have a calming effect and assist with sleep.

 How to Propagate Valerian

-Propagation is from seed sown in spring or by division of established clumps
+Propagation is from seed sown in spring or by division of the established root clumps in spring.